laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

    -- **as3.yaml**:
       &nbsp;&nbsp;&nbsp;&nbsp;Fill in the value of the "virtualAddresses".
       &nbsp;&nbsp;&nbsp;&nbsp;This is the IP address of the virtual server on the BIG-IP.
-For single NIC, this is  the "Private IPv4 address" associated to the external IP of the BIG-IP.
+For single NIC, this is  the "Private IPv4 address" associated to the external IP of the BIG-IP, which is also the self IP address of the BIG-IP.
 4. Add the security **node** group to the BIG-IP instance.
    1. Go to Services > EC2 > Instances
    2. Select Name of BIG-IP instance.